Owner, Yoga Teacher and Therapist

 Ashtanga Yoga Teacher

-During the summer seasons, Ines teaches Ashtanga in Cadaques, Spain.
-In her classes she focusses on deep smooth breathing as an initiator of movement to create harmony between strength and flexibility.
+Discovering Yogagurukula and the delightful teacher Vijaya Manja in 2016, revealed how philosophy is an essential part of the teachings and often best experienced directly by living in community.
+Physical and mental purification as a tool to experience our own true nature to live in harmony with other beings and our environment.
+During the summer seasons, Ines teaches Ashtanga in Cadaques, Spain and at Vale de Moses in Portugal.
+In her classes she focuses on deep smooth breathing as an initiator of movement to create harmony between strength and flexibility.
 Maintaining the flow throughout the practice establishes meditation in movement.

 You can connect with Ines via her Facebook page.